New watershed signs and StoryMap!

 2. StoryMap of Clark County watersheds.
 Each year, thousands of students, educators and inquisitive community members seek to learn more about Clark County's watersheds.
 This component of the project will utilize esri StoryMaps to create an interactive experience where anyone can explore Clark County watersheds.
 The map will cover issues facing each watershed, the fish and wildlife that are present there, and beneficial actions people can take to protect the health of their watershed.
 The StoryMap will launch in early 2020.

 3. Watershed health campaign.
 This project will culminate with a watershed health campaign to connect the community with the new signs and StoryMap in fun, interactive ways.
-The campaign, which launches in early 2020, will include a variety of social media challenges and trivia contests that can be answered by visiting the Story Map and exploring Clark County watersheds.
+The campaign, which launches in early 2020, will include a variety of challenges and trivia contests, some of which can be answered by visiting the Story Map and exploring Clark County watersheds.
 By participating in these fun activities, residents can win prizes while helping to spread important messages about protecting watershed health - a real win-win!